Vincent-Talen/BDC/Assignment4/README.md

 #### assignment4.sh
 The SLURM bash script containing the configuration settings and the MPI command that runs the Python script.

+#### benchmarking.sh
+For deliverable 2 this (SLURM) bash script was made to run the script using 1, 2, 3 and 4 workers, each 3 times.
+The timings are saved in a CSV file for comparison and each run saves the output in a separate file, so the instability of floating-point calculations can be tested.

 ---
 ## Installation